-- Part B of the exam will have a question on the case study "THE POLITICAL STINK OVER RIPE CHEESE" - This is an IPAC case study and is found in your text book (in the section where the case studies are located). - You will NOT be GIVEN a hard COPY OF THE CASE STUDY in the exam room. - You will NOT be ALLOWED to refer to your notes or to your own copy of the case study. - In other words, you must commit to MEMORY the details of the case study.
+- Part B of the exam will have a question on the case study "SUPERIOR SUBORDINATE" (Simeon, pp. 71-76). - You will NOT be GIVEN a hard COPY OF THE CASE STUDY in the exam room. - You will NOT be ALLOWED to refer to your notes or to your own copy of the case study. - In other words, you must commit to MEMORY the details of the case study. - Use the questions on page 75 (Simeon) to help you understand and critically evaluate the case. - The exam however, will ASK A DIFFERENT QUESTION from these five.